PrashansaAmbarkar/deno-and-typescript/README.md

     * Download Postman Workplace (Optional)

   ## Commands to know?
     * To run deno - run your deno followed by the file name; i.e., " deno run appPrash.ts ".

-      -Will that work?
+   Will that work?
 Nah! you will need to allow permission

     * To give permission and allow access; "deno run --allow-net appPrash.ts".

-      -What else you can know?
+   What else you can know?
 Version and details?

     * Know all deno details on your computer; " deno --help ".

-      -How to allow write and read?
+   How to allow write and read?

     * "allow -write" and "allow -read"

   ## Refernces